wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 `*-variants.json`.

-The `variant.json` file corresponding to the wheel built from the example `pyproject.toml` file for x86-64-v3 would look like:
+The `variant.json` file corresponding to the wheel built from the example `pyproject.toml` file for x86-64-v3 OpenBLAS variant would look like:

 ```json
 {